-When measuring customer satisfaction, the long-debated question comes down to CSAT vs. NPS.
-CSAT stands for Customer Satisfaction Score while NPS means Net Promoter Score.
+The long-debated question regarding customer satisfaction comes down to CSAT vs. NPS.
+CSAT stands for customer satisfaction score, while NPS stands for net promoter score.

 NPS might be the best choice if you want to improve the customer experience and increase customer loyalty.
 But CSAT is more relevant if you’d like to measure the effectiveness of a specific customer interaction’s effectiveness.
 One metric should not exclude the other.